 |Years||Coupon Amount ($)|

 The bullet bond in this graph has a face value of $1000, and the coupon rate is 5%.
-The interest is paid annually, and therefore the coupon amount is $50, which will pay every year.
-At the end of the maturity period that is 10 years, the entire amount, including the principal and the interest, will be paid back to the investor.
+The interest is paid annually; therefore, the coupon amount is $50, which will pay yearly.
+At the end of the maturity period, 10 years, the entire amount, including the principal and the interest, will be paid back to the investor.
 The graph shows the exact picture of the coupon rate and the principal repayment.

-Some of the benefits of bullet bond are:
+Some of the benefits of bullet bonds are:

 - The concept of bullet bonds is very easy to understand for any type of investor.